whitep4nth3r/thingoftheday/TUTORIAL.md

-## Building a lightweight microblogging site with Contentful and ExpressJS
+# Building a lightweight microblogging site with Contentful and ExpressJS

-# todo list
+## todo list

-Add footer
 Convert panthers to SVGs
 Open Graph
 Meta stuff